-Born and raised in India, I grew up in a joint family in the historical city of Ahmedabad.
+Born and raised in India, I grew up in a joint family in the historic city of Ahmedabad, Gujarat.

-As a child, I wasn't a big reader but I remember my brother and I listening to many stories.
-My very first memory is of our grandma telling us a story every night.
+When I think of stories, my first memory is of our Ba (a Gujarati word for grandma) telling us a story every night.
 She didn't know how to read or write, but she spoke of several experiences, beliefs, myths, legends, fables and folktales.

-While in school, I learnt and graduated in Indian classical dance and music.
-I also learnt to paint and draw.
-Many stories were told through all these art forms.
+I graduated in Indian classical dance and music and also learnt to paint and draw, while in school.
+Many stories were told through these art forms.

-Following high school, I went to School Of Architecture where I met my husband and we moved to the United States after getting married.
+I went on to study architecture where I met my husband, and after marrying, we moved to the United States.
 I worked as an Urban Design Consultant for Treasure Coast Regional Planning Council in South Florida before deciding to stay home for our three children.

-Years went by and there still weren't many books rooted in Indian themes and there was hardly any trace of that rich ancient culture in the body of Children’s literature in America.
-With my background and a growing passion for storytelling, I felt my work would be a valuable addition to reflect that part of the world.
+As of today, in spite of Diversity in the publishing industry, there still aren't many picture books rooted in Indian themes and there is hardly any trace of that rich ancient culture in the body of Children’s literature in America.
+With my background and a growing passion for storytelling, I feel my work is a valuable addition to reflect that part of the world.

 When I am not reading or writing a picture book, I enjoy reading adult fiction.
 I also enjoy cooking as much as I enjoy eating.
 I love wearing Saris and adding to my collection of Saris gives me a great joy.
 I also love to sing and dance to Bollywood music.
 Apart from all of this, I take great pleasure in spending time with my family.